Wild-W/Civ6-RandomSeeder/README.md

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.

-I believe in collaboration, therefore this software is 100% free to use and repurpose, even in your own commercial projects.
+This software is 100% free to use and repurpose, even in your own commercial projects.
 If you wish to, you can show some acknowlegment by forking this repo and/or crediting my name, but it is not required.

 <p align="right">(<a href="#top">back to top</a>)</p>